 Build Community Advocacy

 For B2B tools, passionate community word-of-mouth is one of the strongest AI signals.
 Loudmink's research found that products with intense community advocacy (like Linear in project management) appear in every AI response regardless of market share.
+Brands without that advocacy often end up mentioned but never endorsed in AI search, appearing in lists without being recommended.

 Do this: